MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 	3. Select the three dots (…) right from the team name and select **Manage team**.
 You can see the owner and all members again in the **Members** tab.

 **Note:** The full process of deleting and restoring a team can take up to 24 hours.
-If it does not appear again, check for it at a later point of this lab.
+If it does not appear again, check for it at a later point in this lab.

 You have successfully deleted a team via the Teams web client and restored it with the Azure Portal.